jfoclpf/in-my-district/website/readme.md

 ## `snippets/` directory

-The directory `snippets/` has PHP snippets that are embedded in the website with the plugin [Insert PHP Code Snippet](https://wordpress.org/plugins/insert-php-code-snippet/).
+The directory `snippets/` has PHP/JS snippets that are embedded in the website with the plugin [Insert PHP Code Snippet](https://wordpress.org/plugins/insert-php-code-snippet/).